 As humans, we are receptacles for the mutations of our environment, and likewise our environment bears the consequences of our evolution.
 It is in this ever-evolving chain of action and reaction that we find truth, love, beauty, magic, and reason.
 I do not believe in time, I believe in time moving, ever so quickly, ever so slowly, ever so gracefully, across our lives, forming us as much as we are forming it.

-Since beginning in the field in 2006, I have cultivated works that include traditional concert dance performance and choreography, as well as an ever-growing watershed of dance-related projects and experiments.
+Since entering the field of choreographyin 2006, I have cultivated works that include traditional concert dance performance and choreography, as well as an ever-growing watershed of dance-related projects and experiments.
 I am a forward-thinking twenty-first century mover, who believes in hope, chance, and the malleability of space-time.
 My work stands at the intersection of physics, philosophy, kinesiology, and communication, and my primary medium for interpreting and creating is the body.
 My governing concern lies in making art that is accessible to and sparks conversation among those entranced with the universal human experience.
 Approaching this lofty goal from as many angles as possible, I work in many dance forms, including, but not limited to, modern dance, ballet, jazz, tap, postmodern, and contemporary dance.
 Strategies include creating new works, re-staging repertory, creating site-specific performance pieces, practicing improvisation, making dance films, writing and researching in academic dance, and a variety of formats yet to be popularized.

 I choose to make works that address dancing as a way of being rather than a collective of various types of action.
 All across an historic seascape humans call time, efforts have been made to force experience into concreteness by imposing a static rubric through which we can explain the differences between this moment and that.
 Because of our desire to handle discrete concepts and our wariness of the vague, we have come to recognize existence as something other than the passage of time, an enormously dangerous misunderstanding.
 My choreography addresses time not as a constant, but as our eternal flux which is and infuses all life, sentient and otherwise; it remains the primary experience we all have in common.